Icon-Newsletter

 Ricky Publico

 Traffic laws in the Philippines are meant to ensure not just an orderly flow of traffic and discipline among motorists but also the public's safety on the road.
-We have laws that require wearing motorcycle helmets and seatbelts and ban people from driving when drunk and while using their phones.
+For instance, certain laws require motorcyclists to wear helmets and prohibit drivers from using their phones.

 List of Traffic Laws in the Philippines You Need to Remember